zotonic/zotonic/doc/developer-guide/sites.rst

 * a ``sitename.erl`` file: initialises the site.

 In fact, a site is a special type of :ref:`module <guide-modules>`.
-Like modules, sites usually contain additional resources such as templates and dispatch rules.
+Like modules, sites usually contain additional resources such as :ref:`templates <guide-templates>`,
+:ref:`dispatch rules <guide-dispatch>` and
+:ref:`data <guide-modules-versioning>` .
 Unlike modules, however, sites have their own hostname and database connection.

 Next steps
 ----------

 * Consult the reference for all site :ref:`configuration parameters <ref-site-configuration>`.
 * If something goes wrong, consult the :ref:`troubleshooting reference <ref-troubleshooting-sites>`.